Exclusive Lower Eyelid Rejuvenation

 Lower Eyelid Surgery Recovery

-Immediately after the surgery a certain degree of swelling and redness is normal.
+Immediately after the surgery, a certain degree of swelling and redness is normal.
 Cold compresses, as well as head elevation when lying down, will speed healing and relieve discomfort.
 The lower eyelid sutures dissolve after several days and do not need to be removed.
-Most people are able to appear in public within and week with a little cover-up makeup.
+Most people are able to appear in public within a week with a little cover-up makeup.
 Depending on how quickly you recover, you may expect to resume light activity within a week to 10 days and start enjoying your new look within approximately 10-14 days.
+If you have a special event planned, Dr. Ahn advises that you allow at least 3-4 weeks of recovery before the event.

-Lower Eyelid Surgery FAQ
+Lower Blepharoplasty FAQ

-With a lower eyelid lift you can expect to look less tired because the puffiness will be improved and there will be less extra skin.
+With a lower eyelid lift, you can expect to look less tired because the puffiness will be improved, and there will be less extra skin.
 In addition, if there is a hollow, this can be filled with either a filler or fat.

 If too much skin has been removed the eyes can look droopy.
 If too much fat is removed the eyes can look hollow.
+Like all surgical procedures, this surgery also comes with certain risks, including bleeding and infection.

-A lower eyelid lift is often done in combination with other procedures such as an upper eyelid lift and/or brow lift.
+A lower eyelid lift is often done in combination with other procedures, such as an upper eyelid lift and/or brow lift.

 The lower eyelid lift surgery is very safe as long as the surgeon takes an approach that is careful.

-Schedule A Consultation
+Next Steps Schedule a Consultation